+The herb safflower is known for its bright yellow flowers, the petals of which are used both for dying fabrics and as a spice in Latin American, Eastern European, and Middle Eastern dishes.
+The seeds are also used to make oil that is regarded as heart healthy.
 The dried safflower petals are used for their very mild flavor and ability to imbue foods with a pleasing yellow color.
 You can find safflower spice in the Mexican aisle of many grocery stores.
 If your local store is out or if you need some in an emergency, consider the alternatives below.

 Your best bet: Turmeric

 Turmeric is a bright yellow spice best known for giving curry powder its bright yellow hue.
 It consists of the dried and ground rhizome of a plant in the ginger family.
 The rhizome of the plant has a dull orange color that becomes a brilliant yellow after drying and grinding.
 Like safflower, turmeric is used widely in Middle Eastern cooking.

 A decent second choice: Saffron

 Saffron is the most expensive spice in the world, so it may not be an ideal option if you are trying to save money.
-However, it provides your food with a bright yellow color just like safflower.
+However, it provides your food with a bright yellow color, just like safflower.
 In fact, the two are similar enough that safflower has been used to adulterate saffron in the past.
 As a result of the similarity, safflower is sometimes called “false saffron.”

 In a pinch: Annatto seeds